openstack/diskimage-builder/doc/source/developer/developing_elements.rst

 * To exit early and indicate a success, touch a file ``/tmp/dib-test-should-fail`` in the image chroot, then exit 1.

+Tests are run with ``tools/run_functests.sh``.
+Running ``run_functests.sh -l`` will show available tests (the example above would be called ``apt-sources/test-case-1``, for example).
+Specify your test (or a series of tests as separate arguments) on the command line to run it.
+If it should not be run as part of the default CI run, you can submit a change with it added to ``DEFAULT_SKIP_TESTS`` in that file.

 python
 """"""